-Applying different operations on the data needs the values to be saved in some locations or addresses.
-The different names which we use to store these values are called as Variables.
+Applying different operations to the data needs the values to be saved in some locations or addresses.
+The different names which we use to store these values are called Variables.

-Variable is a name or reference given to location in the computer’s memory which can be used to save any value of any type for the further use in any functions or procedures.
+A Variable is a name or reference given to a location in the computer’s memory that can be used to save any value of any type for further use in any functions or procedures.

-Now if we have understood the variable, the next things comes is the DATA TYPE.
+Now if we have understood the variable, the next thing that comes is the DATATYPE.

-As we know that variables hold the values, what kind of values are being held, are called as data types.
+As we know that variables hold the values, and what kind of values are being held, are called data types.

-The various data types can be boolean (binary), integer, text etc.
+The various data types can be boolean (binary), integer, text, string, etc.